 3.5 Unidentifiable plants

-determination.
-If a likely candidate is not known locally, the specimen will have to be
+likely candidate is not known locally, the specimen will have to

-they would be willing to do your determinations.
-Sometimes this service has to be paid
+be willing to do your determinations.
+Sometimes this service has

 Other specimens are unidentifiable because they are incomplete.
 Usually the best method is to compare the unknown with specimens of known plants to see if the characters match.
 A local expert may recognize the specimen, but usually botanists and herbarium staff are unwilling to tackle incomplete specimens.
 In the last resort the species may have to remain unknown and appear as "Carex sp." or "Moss 83" in reports.